abnos5525/Children/README.md

 - eye color
 - skin color
 - blood type
-and it shows you all type of their children!
+And it shows you all type of their children!

 ## Details
 Written in python 3